overdev/raylibpyctbg/README.md

 You can also customize library loading file paths/names, inclusion of extension headers and output filepath.

-Many of these options can be tweaked via CLI but for deeper customizations you can check out the file `raylib_api.bind.json` in the _input_ folder.
+Many of these options can be tweaked via `input/rl500/global_config.json` file, but for deeper customizations you can check out the `input/rl500/raylib_api.bind.json` file.

 ### `Vector{2|3|4}` swizzling: